Carom billiards: Balls

-In most carom billiards games, the set of three standard balls includes a white cue ball, a second cue ball in yellow, and a third object ball in red.
+In most carom billiards games, the set of three standard balls includes a white cue ball for the first player, a yellow cue ball for the second player, and a third red object ball.
 Historically, the second cue ball was white with red or black spots to differentiate it; both types of ball sets are permitted in tournament play.
 The balls are significantly larger and heavier than their pool or snooker counterparts, with a diameter of 61 to 61.5 mm, and a weight ranging between 205 and 220 g with a typical weight of 7.5 oz.

-Billiard balls have been made from many different materials throughout the history of the game, including clay, wood, ivory, plastics (including early formulations of celluloid, Bakelite, and crystalate, and more modern phenolic resin, polyester and acrylic), and even steel.
+Billiard balls have been made from many different materials throughout the history of the game, including clay, wood, ivory, plastics (including early formulations of celluloid, Bakelite, and crystalate, and more modern phenolic resin, polyester, and acrylic), and even steel.
 The dominant material from 1627 until the early- to mid-20th century was ivory.
 The quest for an alternative to ivory was primarily driven by economic considerations and concerns for the safety of elephant hunters, rather than environmental or animal-welfare issues.
 The impetus for this search was, in part, the announcement by New York billiard table manufacturer Brunswick-Balke-Collender offering a $10,000 prize for the development of a substitute material.
 The initial successful alternative came in the form of celluloid, invented by John Wesley Hyatt in 1868.
 However, while celluloid was a viable substitute, it proved to be volatile and highly flammable, with instances of explosions occurring during its manufacturing process.